Spousal Support – Who is Eligible for Spousal

 2. Where one spouse demonstrates a financial need for spousal support and the other spouse has the capacity to pay, regardless of whether the marriage actually caused financial need.

 3. Where there is a contractual agreement that says one or both of the parties are responsible for supporting one another.
-For example, if there is a marriage contract that provides for spousal support in the event of separation, a spouse would be able to establish that they are entitled to spousal support based on that contract.
+A spouse can claim spousal support if they have a contract that states as much.

 Factors to Consider in Making a Spousal Support Award